All-America Football Conference (1946-1949)

 Background

-The Chicago Hornets were a One-Year Wonder in the All-America Football Conference, a league that attempted to rival the National Football League for pro football supremacy in the post-WWII years of 1946-1949.
+The Chicago Hornets were a one-year wonder in the All-America Football Conference (AAFC), a league that attempted to rival the National Football League (NFL) for pro football supremacy in the post-WWII years of 1946-1949.
 The Hornets arrived on the scene just in time to take part in the AAFC’s final season, before getting contracted 10 months later in the December 1949 merger of the AAFC and the NFL.
-The Chicago market went to the NFL’s Bears and the Hornets vanished into the dustbin of history.
+The Chicago market went to the NFL’s Bears and Cardinals, while the Hornets vanished into the dustbin of history.
+The Cardinals left town in 1959, leaving Chicago with one team.

 Near Misses